dotnet/reactive/Rx.NET/Documentation/ReleaseHistory/Rx.v7.md

 * Out-of-support target frameworks (.NET 6.0, .NET 7.0) no longer supported

 Note that the packaging changes for UI-specific functionality is a source-level breaking change, but not a binary-level breaking change.
 Although the UI-framework-specific types have been removed from the public API of `System.Reactive`, they remain present at runtime.
 (The NuGet package has both `ref` and `lib` folders.
 The .NET build tools use the `ref` folder at compile time, and these types have been removed only from the `ref` assembly.
 At runtime the `lib` folder is used, and the full API of `System.Reactive` v6 remains available in the assemblies in `lib`.
 Thus existing binaries built against Rx 6.0 that find themselves using Rx 7.0 at runtime will continue to work.)

+`System.Reactive` has an analyzer that detects when a project has a build error because it was using UI-specific functionality that used to be in `System.Reactive` but now lives in a new package that the project does not yet reference.
+The analyzer produces diagnostics telling the developer what new reference they will require.

 ### Deprecation of facades